andypbrowne/andypbrowne2022/content/work/lp-backpack.md

 <img class="intro-icon" src="img/work/lp-backpack-illustration-black.png" alt="Illustration of the backpack used to represent concepts in this fictional product">
 </figure>

-A robust student project, LP Backpack was created for a continuing education course at the School of the Visual Arts Interaction design program.
+<span class="dropcap">A</span> robust student project, LP Backpack was created for a continuing education course at the School of the Visual Arts Interaction design program.

 A series of design artifacts proposes a digital product for the fictional client Lonely Planet.
 Specifically this project included: 15+ user interviews, 3 generated personas, ecosystem and competitive analysis, card sorting exercises, MVP analysis, site map, features &amp; functionality matrix, user flows and detailed annotated wireframes.
 The five week process concluded with a client presentation where this proposal was chosen as one of the top three out of twelve presentations.